Senior Leadership Staff

 Sarah Green

-Sarah Green, Good Will-Hinckley’s director of programs, has seven years of experience in education and residential services.
+Sarah Green, Good Will-Hinckley’s director of residential services, has seven years of experience in education and residential services.
 Green, who grew up in North Carolina and moved to Maine in 2018, has a degree in special education from Appalachian State University.

 After graduation, Green began teaching special education in high school—she taught core curriculum, life skills and job/trade readiness classes.
 Green jumped into the nonprofit sector as a direct support professional for community and residential services, working with young adults with intellectual disabilities in a post-secondary education environment.
 In 2021, she became a program manager in a residential service setting for adults with intellectual and physical disabilities.